ahmed-hassan19/jsonstat-validator/README.md

 - Build the package
 - Update version numbers in both `__init__.py` and `pyproject.toml`
 - Publish the package to PyPI
-- Update the CHANGELOG.md with the release date and commit messages

 ## Contributing